Itheum/template-datastream-aws-s3-trailblazer/README.md

 ## How to use

-### A. Initial Git setup & Logging in to git with yout GitHub account locally
+### A. Initial Git setup & Logging in to git with your GitHub account locally

 Note: You can jump over this step if you have installed and used git before on your local machine.
 Open a terminal (command line interface).
 Use this series of commands: